-Contact person: Mr S. Huurnink
+Contact person: Mr S. Huurnink Subject to confirmation.

 OUTDOOR EDUCATION (130ED)

 This course will further develop the student's technical and interpersonal skills.
 There is an emphasis on cave, rope, and bush survival skills.

 Entry requirement: Students must have successfully completed Level 2 OED and demonstrated a comprehensive understanding of safety procedures when participating in OED activities.